alex-mironov/tech-lake/README.md

 # List of Development Tools & Resources

 A curated list of useful resources for advanced full stack developers.
+The list is my attempt to collect in one place a list of useful tools and resources I use in my work.

 # Core Full Stack Resources
 ### React
 | Name | Notes |